 Multi-Touch

-If the target prospect is not going to answer your call, the best thing that you can do is use many different communication methods to try to connect.
+If the target prospect is not going to answer your call, the best thing you can do is use many different communication methods to connect.
 This will create a multi-touch effect and will not guarantee that you will get a hold of the prospect, but it is reasonable to assume that it will improve your odds.

 We have already talked about making B2B sales calls.
 You can also add to your mix of email, voicemail messages, physical mail, social media, etc.